scalasm/aws-k8s-spring-boot-archetype/README.md

 skaffold run
 ```

-Note: you can define custom profiles with Skaffold and define the Docker image repository to use.
+Note: you can define custom profiles with Skaffold and define the Docker image repository to use, see Skaffold documentation for that.

 For example, on my laptop and using Docker for Desktop:
 ```